 Hornady Varmint Express 4 Buck

-The overall best shotshells for coyote hunting are Hornady Varmint Express #4 Buckshot.
+The overall best shotshells for coyote hunting are Hornady Varmint Express #4 Buckshot (order it online from MidwayUSA here).
 This one is my absolute favorite commercial load.
 It’s a very advanced and specialized load option specifically designed for taking coyotes with minimal fur damage.

 There are a lot of reasons why I strongly recommend this ammo.
 Basically, it tends to work really well time and time again.
 It just doesn’t let me down.
 Here are the specifics about why I love it so much.

 This is the best 2 3/4 inch option for 12-gauges.
 It really is.
 My shotgun is a 2 3/4 and over the past 10 years, I’ve noticed that most of the premium 12-gauge ammo is all 3-inch shotshells.
 If you have a 2 3/4- inch 12-gauge, there aren’t many other options out there other than a very basic buckshot.